7 Bucket List Adventures in The Seven

 A woman smiling with her eyes closed as she holds a sleeping bag close around her chin and over her head.
 She is sitting on a rocky bank and there is water reflecting an orange sunset behind her.
 There is forest and a low mountain on the opposite bank.

 Northeastern Ontario is home to some pretty amazing adventure opportunities.
 Hundreds of stunning hikes, amazing canoe routes, and quirky small towns are just waiting to be explored.
+It's also home to some vibrant cities like Sudbury, North Bay, Timmins, and Cochrane—all of them a great base for your excursions.
 I’ve done some serious exploring in the area—and it’s safe to say I’ve never been bored in the Seven!
-My bucket list for adventures in Northeastern Ontario is ever-growing, and I feel like I’m only just scratching the surface of this beautiful region.
-Here are 7 adventures I’ve had in the Seven that you absolutely need to add to your bucket list— and some bonuses that are on my bucket list as well!
+My bucket list for adventures in Northeastern Ontario is ever-growing, and I feel like I’m only just scratching the surface of this beautiful region that lies just a few hours north of the GTA.

 1. Hiking Silver Peak in Killarney Provincial Park